wchan2/canned-responses.js/README.md

 ## Installing dependencies

-	# install the dependencies listed inside package.json
+Install the dependencies listed inside package.json

 	npm install

-	# uses a default start command and starts a server serving up response files
-	# from the response directory and on port 8080
+## Starting the canned-responses.js server

+Start the canned-responses.js server with the default port `8080`, `json` format, and `responses` directory in the project.

 	npm start

+Specify different options using the command line options such as `format`, path to `responses` directory, and the `port` to run the server on.

+	./server.js -format json -path responses -port 9000

 ## Getting started